Xavier Porras: IPC World Championship

-In Lyon (Francia 2013) he came back to podium with a bronze medal in the long jump, with 6,24 m.
+In Lyon (Francia 2013), he came back to the podium with a bronze medal in the long jump, with 6,24 m.

 Europe championships

-His international debut came in a European Championship (Lisboa 1999) obtaining, with his first guide, Sergio Segón, a creditable fourth position in the 100 meters, which reaffirms its commitment to the sport, to the detriment of football, his passion when being a child.
-But its international explosion came two years later, in the championship of Bialastok (Polonia 2001), which was proclaimed runner-up in the 100 meters and the 4x100 relay.
+His international debut came in a European Championship (Lisboa 1999), obtaining, with his first guide, Sergio Segón, a creditable fourth position in the 100 meters, which reaffirmed his commitment to the sport, to the detriment of football, his passion as a child.
+But his international explosion came two years later, in the championship of Bialastok (Polonia 2001), where he was proclaimed runner-up in the 100 meters and the 4 × 100 relay.

-Two years later, in Assen 2003, he repeats performance with two new bronze medals in the long jump (6,06m) and 4x100 respectively, becoming one of the best European sprinters and jumpers and endorsing his status in the championships of Espoo (Finlandia 2005) where, in addition to greatly improving his brand in the length, he proclaims runner-up with a record of 6,19m and brushes the podium in the final of the 100 meters.
+Two years later, in Assen 2003, he repeated his performance with two new bronze medals in the long jump (6,06m) and 4x100 respectively, becoming one of the best European sprinters and jumpers and endorsing his status in the championships of Espoo (Finlandia 2005) where, in addition to greatly improving his brand in length, he was proclaimed runner-up with a record of 6,19m and brushes the podium in the final of the 100 meters.

-His next continental appointment was Rhodes (Grecia 2009), which adds three more medals on a brilliant performance: gold in the triple jump (12,76m),silver in length (5,90m) and bronze in the 100 (11.90").
+His next continental appointment was Rhodes (Grecia 2009), which added three more medals on a brilliant performance: gold in the triple jump (12,76m), silver in length (5,90m) and bronze in the 100 (11.90").

-In his sixth appearance in a European Championships, Swansea (Wales 2014), he returns to the podium getting his ninth continental medal, bronze in the long jump with a mark of 5,93m which puts the icing on the cake of a great 2014 when he wins back the crown of Spain as a champion in the 100 meter sprint in 2012 and becomes a national runner-up in the long jump.
+In his sixth appearance in a European Championships, Swansea (Wales 2014), he returned to the podium getting his ninth continental medal, bronze in the long jump with a mark of 5,93m, which put the icing on the cake of a great 2014, when he won back the crown of Spain as a champion in the 100 meter sprint in 2012 and became a national runner-up in the long jump.

 Medal Template

-He competed in the 2004 Summer Paralympics in Athens, Greece, the 2008 Summer Paralympics in Beijing, China where he was the third best athlete in the triple jump.
+He competed in the 2004 Summer Paralympics in Athens, Greece, the 2008 Summer Paralympics in Beijing, China, where he was the third best athlete in the triple jump.
 He competed at the 2012 Summer Paralympics, where he finished fifth in the triple jump.